gblach/cavalry/README.md

 Choose the image format: oci or docker.
 This option is useful if you are using podman, because docker always uses the docker format.

+**-m &lt;email address&gt;**
+Send an email to this address in case of failure.
+Emails are sent using /usr/sbin/sendmail or the command pointed by SENDMAIL_CMD env variable if defined.

 **-h**
 Show help message.